 However, please note that the majority of the changes in relation to the Good Work Plan discussed in this article come into effect in 2020, or have no implementation date; this update aims to proactively prepare you for these changes and help you better understand both what you need to immediately action, as well as what’s coming your way in the future.

-The traditional view of employment relationships in the UK has struggled to accommodate the gradual evolution of new ways of working, which has been accelerated by the rise of digital platforms.
+The traditional view of employment relationships in the UK has struggled to accommodate the gradual evolution of new working models, which has been accelerated by the rise of digital platforms.

 The need for change was highlighted by the Taylor Review of Modern Working Practices in July 2017.

-In this report, Matthew Taylor put forward 53 recommendations, most of which were accepted in principle by the government, which then launched four major consultations on how these proposals could be implemented.
+In this report, Matthew Taylor put forward 53 recommendations, most of which were accepted in principle by the government, which then launched a number of major consultations on how these proposals could be implemented.
 This culminated at the end of last year with the publication of the government’s Good Work Plan, which they described as their “vision for the future of the UK labour market”.

-Apart from the extension of the right to a payslip to cover all workers, which came into force on 6 April 2019, the government has promised to bring in a range of measures to implement the report’s recommendations.
-Just click on the titles below to explore the coming changes.
+Apart from the extension of the right to a payslip to cover all workers, and the requirement to outline hours worked for hourly-paid workers, both of which came into force on 6 April 2019, the government has promised to bring in a range of measures to implement the report’s recommendations.

-The government have committed to introducing a right for all employees and workers to request a more stable working pattern (subject to having acquired at least 26 weeks’ service).
+The government has committed to introducing a right for all employees and workers to request a more stable working pattern (subject to having acquired at least 26 weeks’ service).

 If you’re a Citation client and have questions about the changes outlined above, remember our experts are available to you 24/7 through the advice line.